peternied/bake-time/README.md

 # Changelog

+## Unreleased
+- Baking pull requests will be updated to 'pending' with a message about how time remains.

 ## v2
 - Combined into a single step where the trigger determines the behavior
 - Stopped using write operations during the 'pull_request' trigger, by default no write permissions are allowed [[link]](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)